Back to Blog

 Admin and Management

-• A way to view user data and activity
+• A way to view user data (direct database access is fine)

 • Ability to handle support issues manually